Why invest in Argentine frac sand in 2026?

 Detailed Explanation

-On top of the commercial opportunity, Argentina's RIGI regime (Law 27.742, 2024) grants qualifying investments above US$200M a 30-year guarantee on tax rates, FX access, and tariff terms — explicitly including mining.
-For the €150K bridge investor, the proximate thesis is a regional supplier filling a US$140/ton gap at US$100/ton; the longer-horizon thesis is a producer positioned for RIGI qualification at full-scale build-out, with a founder exit in the US$25–35M base case at 24 months.
+On top of the commercial opportunity, Argentina's RIGI regime (Law 27.742, 2024) grants qualifying investments above US$200M a 30-year guarantee on tax rates, FX access, and tariff terms, explicitly including mining.
+For the bridge investor, the proximate thesis is a regional supplier filling a US$145/ton gap at US$100/ton; the longer-horizon thesis is a producer positioned for RIGI qualification at full-scale build-out, with a Year-3 enterprise value of about US$23M in the base case.

 Comparative Context